More U.S. Towns Are Feeling The Pinch As Recycling Becomes Costlier

 "Good concept in theory, if it had worked the way it was supposed to," says Monica Gismondi, the recycling coordinator in Gloucester County, where Woodbury is located.
 She says single stream has been a disaster for the facilities that accept and sort household trash destined for recycling — people started putting everything into their recycling bins.
 "They were getting the rubber hoses in there and literally the kitchen sink and the bathroom toilets and the bowling balls," she says.

 And a lot more plastic was showing up, everything from soda and water bottles to plastic grocery bags and shampoo bottles and food wrap.
 A lot of it couldn't — and still can't — be recycled.
 "That seems to be the biggest change over the last, say, 20 years," Gismondi says.
 "How everything is going into a plastic container."
+(See our interactive to learn more about what can and can't go in the bin.)

 Now plastic has become the biggest thorn in the side of the recycling industry and one for which taxpayers are more often footing the bill.